The Yorkshire Terrier, nicknamed the Yorkie, seems quite full of himself, and why not?

 They definitely are housedogs and don’t tolerate extreme heat or cold well.
 Yorkies love squeaky toys, but it’s important to check the toy every few days to make sure they haven’t chewed them open and pulled out the squeaker.
 They especially enjoy fetching toys that you throw for them.

-Proud breeder of Golden Retrievers, Yorkshire Terriers and French Bulldogs.
+Proud breeder of Golden Retrievers and Yorkshire Terriers.
 We ship worldwide.